Niraja85/The-Shaurya-Fitness/README.md

 ----
 ## Surface
 I wanted to create a modern yet a website with neutral organic tones of color, unlike usual clothing websites that have a black and white layout.
-Hence chose colorsl ike like beige and rust red with a pop of light navy blue to be added on the banner and footer.
+Hence chose colors like beige and rust red with a pop of light navy blue to be added on the banner and footer.
 These are the keywords to lead the brand design:

 - Earthy